Jee-El/connect_n/README.md

 # 2. Contributing

-Contributions of any kind are more than welcome!
+**Contributions of any kind are more than welcome!**

-Feel free to open a github issue or open a pull request if you come across any typos or bugs, or if you find some parts of the API confusing :D!
+Feel free to open a github issue or a pull request if you come across any typos or bugs, or if you find some parts of the API confusing, or if you would like to suggest a new feature :D!

 # 3. ComputerPlayer's mechanism